How Does Heart Failure Affect the Kidneys?

 How does heart failure affect your kidney health?

-If the heart is a weak pump (heart failure), then the kidneys will be less able to do their job of removing extra fluid from the body.
+If the heart is pumping blood weakly (heart failure), then the kidneys will be less able to do their job of removing extra fluid from the body.
 In addition, if the kidneys are not strong, then this can contribute to the inability to remove fluid, which can then cause a strain on the heart.

 Therapies aimed at helping the heart work better, such as the use of beta blockers, angiotensin receptor blockers or ACE inhibitors, can usually help.
 When necessary, diuretics are also used to help get rid of excess fluid.
 In severe cases, doctors sometimes have to employ the use of dialysis in order to remove excess fluid.

 How do you reduce your risk of heart and kidney problems?

 Fortunately, there are easy steps that everyone can take to reduce their risk of developing both heart and kidney problems over the course of their lifetime.
 Since these organs are interconnected, they will respond positively to the same set of modifications and lifestyle adjustments.